 COVID-19 Pandemic - The government presents its daily update

-QUÉBEC CITY, Dec.
-6, 2020 /CNW Telbec/ - The most recent data on the evolution of COVID-19 in Québec show 1,691 new cases, bringing the total number of people infected to 151,599.
-The data also report 24 new deaths, for a total of 7,255.
-Among these 24 deaths, 10 have occurred in the last 24 hours, 12 have occurred between November 29 and December 4, 1 has occurred before November 29, and 1 has occurred at an unknown date.
-The number of hospitalizations increased by 24 compared to the previous day, for a cumulative total of 778.
-Among these, the number of people in intensive care increased by 6, for a total of 102.
-The samples conducted on December 4 amount to 31,917 for a total of 4,081,627.
+QUÉBEC CITY, Oct.
+3, 2020 /CNW Telbec/ - The most recent data on the evolution of COVID-19 in Québec show 1,107 new cases, bringing the total number of people infected to 77,380.
+Also, 1 new death has occurred in the last 24 hours, 7 deaths which have occurred between September 26 and October 1 and 2 deaths which have occurred at an unknown date are added, for a total of 5,867.
+The number of hospitalizations increased by 24 compared to the previous day, for a cumulative total of 326.
+Among these, the number of people in intensive care increased by 11, for a total of 60.
+The samples conducted on October 1 amount to 28,778 for a total of 2,427,921.

 Date